dmbarbour/wikilon/docs/CommandLine.md

 With appropriate definitions for assign, deref, and scoped, the above program should behave as we expect.
 We could implement this with a stack of association lists.
 A compiler, perhaps aided by annotation, should be able to eliminate the runtime overhead of this explicit data plumbing (or at least inform you otherwise).

 But this half baked solution isn't acceptable.
-I'll return to this issue later.
+Until I have some better ideas, syntactic support for named variables will need to wait.

 *Note:* AO introduces a potential complicating concern for named variables: we have *substructural types*, values that cannot be copied or cannot be dropped.
 For these, we effectively need 'move' semantics instead of 'copy' semantics.
 It seems feasible, however, for Claw syntax to simply optimize the last use of a named variable to a 'move'.